chocolateboy/pmsencoder/README.md

 PMS doesn't support web streams for the Xbox 360.
 PMSEncoder should work on all other platforms/renderers supported by PS3 Media Server.

-These instructions assume you have the [latest version](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=36904#p36904) of PS3 Media Server, the [latest version](http://www.java.com/en/download/index.jsp) of Java, and a recent (post June 2010) MPlayer/MEncoder.
+These instructions assume you have the [latest version](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=36904#p36904) (bottom post) of PS3 Media Server, the [latest version](http://www.java.com/en/download/index.jsp) of Java, and a recent (post June 2010) MPlayer/MEncoder.

 # Installation <a name="Install"></a>